Founder at Graffersid.com | Developing Tech products for startups with billion dollar dream

 What about your investors?

 The fundamental element of survival is access to capital.
 In the present situation, your investors might also be worried are looking for ideas that can save their business in a locked-down crisis.
-The cold hard truth is in this state where all business operations are shut down and people are locked inside their home, VCs are also running their own crisis management
+The cold hard truth is in this state where all business operations are shut down and people are locked inside their home, VCs are also running their own crisis management exercise.

 Some investors have only lived a blooming market and have only seen the phase when the capital investment was plentiful.
 Investors with grey hair only know how they have coped during the time of recessions in 2000 and 2008.